iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ## What is an Iter8 experiment?
 An Iter8 experiment is a sequence of tasks.
 Iter8 provides a variety of tasks for the following purposes.

-1. Getting metrics
+1. Getting metrics for the app (or versions of the app)
-2. Analyzing the app (or versions of the app), and producing assessments and recommendations based on metrics
+2. Producing insights and recommendations based on metrics
-3. Achieving a variety of side effects such as sending a slack or HTTP notification, triggering a CI/CD/GitHub actions workflow, creating a pull request, waiting for a resource to become available or ready, and changing application state (including traffic splits) within a Kubernetes cluster.
+3. Achieving a variety of useful side effects based on the insights and recommendations.
+Example side effects include sending a slack or HTTP notification, triggering a CI/CD/GitHub actions workflow, creating a pull request, and changing application state (including traffic splits) within a Kubernetes cluster.

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)